Ameren Power Smart Pricing

 The Power Smart Pricing program gives you tools to help adjust your electricity-usage habits.
 If the price is expected to climb above a certain predetermined level (13 cents per kWh), you will be called or e-mailed the night before, allowing you to change the next day’s power-usage plans to avoid any high-price times.

-You can plan your energy usage by checking the “day ahead” prices – a highly accurate estimate of the approaching day’s hourly prices – either by phone or via the Internet.
+You can plan your energy usage by checking the “day ahead” prices – a highly accurate estimate of the approaching day’s hourly prices – either by phone or online.

 Power Smart Pricing also will provide tips on cutting your energy costs and personalized online account information to track whether or not you are saving under the program.